Oregon's students who studied out-of-state saved $19.3 million through WICHE Student Access Programs in 2018-19.

 Programs and Participation

 Western Regional Graduate Program.
-Oregon’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 435 high-quality programs at 60 institutions in all WICHE states.
+Oregon’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 700 high-quality programs at some 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2017-18 Oregon sent 98 students to out-of-state institutions, while receiving 95.
+In 2018-19 Oregon sent 88 students to out-of-state institutions, while receiving 112.

 WICHE’s Added Value